mahmoudparsian/data-warehousing/syllabus/week-04-modeling-ranking-normalization/Normalization/Introduction_to_1NF_2NF_3NF.md

 - `dept_id ` is the primary key (PK) in `departments` table
 - `dept_id ` in `employees` table is a foreign key (FK) referencing `departments` table
-- This establishes a relationship where each employee belongs to a department
+- This establishes a relationship/link where each employee belongs to a department

 ## Candidate Key (CK)
 A **candidate key** (CK) in a database is a set of one or